-Most gripping TV dramas to stream right now
+The most gripping TV dramas to stream right now

 Whatever your views on the Royals, Peter Morgan’s absorbing historical drama (tracking the ongoing reign of Queen Elizabeth II) offers many fascinating lessons on their importance to British history.

 Aside from Game of Thrones, The Crown is the most expensive TV show to date – and it shows.
 The opulent sets, lavish costumes, and big-name stars spread across the screen as the most powerful family in the world navigate the history and politics of the 20th century – all while dealing with family feuds, jealousies and rivalries.
-The factual truths in Morgan’s writing should be taken with many pinches of salt, but all three seasons still prove educational as much as gripping.
+The factual truths in Morgan’s writing should be taken with many pinches of salt, but all four seasons prove educational as much as gripping.

-Read our review of season one.
+Read our review of season four.

-In times of self-isolation, the most rewarding watch is one that is simultaneously short enough to keep attention focused and complex enough to distract from the overflow of real-life, antagonising headlines.
+In times of self-isolation, the most rewarding watch is one that is simultaneously short enough to keep attention focused, and complex enough to distract from the overflow of real-life, antagonising headlines.

 This six-part, razor-sharp police-thriller achieves both with immense introspection and devastation on an international scale.
 Richard Madden (1917, Game of Thrones) stars and it's the role of a lifetime.
 A perfect, gripping distraction.